Everyday Cuts and Scrapes: How to Prevent Scarring

 Healing wounds may itch, but you should avoid the temptation to scratch them.
 “Scratching the wound or picking at the scab causes more inflammation, making a scar more likely,” Fisher says.

 Fisher says it’s better to err on the side of caution when deciding whether to see a doctor about a skin injury.
 He says you should check in with urgent care for these types of skin injuries:

 Continued bleeding.
 If a deep cut continues to bleed, seek help right away.

 Deep puncture wounds.
-“These injuries are dangerous, because they set up a one-way valve in the tissue,” Hultman says — dirt and bacteria can get in but can’t get out.
+“These injuries are dangerous, because they set up a one-way valve in the tissue,” Fisher says — dirt and bacteria can get in but can’t get out.